jackdomleo7/Checka11y.css/README.md

 Designed to quickly highlight some common accessibility errors and warnings that can be easily and quickly rectified.

-Recommended to use as a first line of defence in accessibility testing, before turning to automation tools and scanners such as Lighthouse on Chrome.
+Recommended before turning to automation tools and scanners such as Lighthouse on Chrome.

 Remember not to push this to production!